Lucy A. Williams

 - “The Role of Courts in the Quantitative-Implementation of Social and Economic Rights: A Comparative Study,” 3 Constitutional Court Review 141 (2010).

 - “Issues and Challenges in Addressing Poverty and Legal Rights: A Comparative United States/South African Analysis,” 21 South African Journal on Human Rights 436 (2005).

 - “The Mythogenesis of Gender: Judicial Images of Women in Paid and Unpaid Labor,” 6 UCLA Women’s Law Journal 457 (1996) (co-author).

 - “Race, Rat Bites, and Unfit Mothers: How Media Discourse Informs Welfare Legislation Debate,” 22 Fordham Urban Law Journal 1159 (1995).

 - “The Abuse of §1115 Waivers: Welfare Reform in Search of a Standard,” 12 Yale Law and Policy Review 8 (1994).

 - “The Ideology of Division: Behavior Modification Welfare Reform Proposals,” 102 Yale Law Journal 719 (December 1992).

-- “Moving Human Rights Beyond the State: Holding International Institutions and Private Entities Accountable for Poverty Alleviation,” in Research Handbook on Poverty and Human Rights, et al, (Elgar Publishing, forthcoming 2020).
+- “Moving Human Rights Beyond the State: Holding International Institutions and Private Entities Accountable for Poverty Alleviation,” in Research Handbook on Poverty and Human Rights, eds.
+M. Davis et al (Edward Elgar Publishing, 2021).

 - “Resource Questions in Social and Economic Rights Enforcement: A Preliminary View,” in Social and Economic Rights in Theory and Practice: Critical Inquiries, ed.
 A. García et al. (Routledge Press, 2014).